 The application form to apply to be a Summary Instalment Order Supervisor under the Insolvency Act 2006 is available on this website.

-- a current resume, including copies of qualifications where appropriate
+- copies of qualifications where appropriate

 - two written character references

 - certified proof of ID (Passport and/or Drivers Licence).

 Once completed, the application must be signed and emailed to firstname.lastname@example.org.

 A knowledge test based on the Insolvency Act 2006, Insolvency (Personal Insolvency) Regulations 2007 and Official Assignee’s SIO Supervisor Guidelines will also need to be completed.